Social Work Courses

 What Is Social Work?

 Social Workers, at their core, serve people who are in need.
 Although most people think of children when thinking of social services, a variety of other vulnerable people take advantage of social services as well, including the elderly, veterans of military service, the homeless, and victims of substance abuse.
 Social workers help people locate and receive the services they need to increase their quality of life and provide healthcare services advice for those suffering from chronic conditions and mental health conditions that make it challenging to receive the full range of services.
-Many social workers receive bachelor's degrees and move on to master's degrees to be able to perform their tasks.
+Many social workers receive bachelor's degrees and move on to master's in social work degrees to be able to perform their tasks.

 Learn About Social Work